Ryanjoo18/Ryanjoo18/README.md

 ### 👋 Hi there

-I am an incoming Mathematics and Computer Science undergraduate at the National University of Singapore (NUS).
+I am a Year 1 Mathematics and Computer Science undergraduate at the National University of Singapore (NUS).
 I also enjoy playing chess as a hobby.
 Feel free to reach me via email.

 ### Skills